v1.0.0 · Open Source · MIT License

 Frequently asked questions

-No. You only need the API key for the model you want to evaluate.
-The framework uses LiteLLM, so you can mix and match — test GPT-4o-mini with just an OpenAI key, or Claude with just an Anthropic key.
-Set whatever keys you have in .env.
+No. You only need the key for the model you want to test.
+Set whatever keys you have in .env and the rest are ignored.

 How accurate is the hallucination metric?

-Yes!
-LiteLLM supports Ollama, vLLM, HuggingFace TGI, and many other local inference servers.
-Use the appropriate LiteLLM model string (e.g., ollama/llama3, huggingface/meta-llama/Llama-3-8b) and set the custom API base URL in your .env.
+Yes.
+LiteLLM supports Ollama, vLLM, and HuggingFace TGI.
+Use the appropriate model string — for example ollama/llama3 or hosted_vllm/meta-llama/Llama-3-8b — and set the custom API base URL in .env.

 Yes.
-Upload any CSV or JSON file with a prompt column and an optional expected column.
-In the dashboard, use the ▶️ Run Evaluation page and select "custom" as the benchmark to upload your file.
-Via CLI: pipe your data through the Python API with CustomBenchmark.from_file("data.csv").
+Upload any CSV or JSON file with a prompt column and an optional expected column via the dashboard, the /evaluate/custom API endpoint, or the Python API with CustomBenchmark.from_file("data.csv").

 How does the side-by-side comparison work?

 The evaluate_multiple method loads the same sample list once and passes it to each model configuration.
-All model evaluations run in parallel using asyncio.gather, so comparing 4 models takes the same time as comparing 1.
-This guarantees apples-to-apples results since every model sees identical prompts.
+All evaluations run in parallel with asyncio.gather, so comparing 4 models takes the same wall-clock time as comparing 1 — and every model sees identical prompts.

 Free, open-source, production-grade.
-Star the repo to help others discover it — it means everything. 🙏
+Star the repo to help other engineers find it.